Megan Ward

-Megan Marie Ward (born September 24, 1969) is an American actress.
+Megan Ward (born September 24, 1969) is an American actress.
 She is best known for her numerous credits in science fiction and horror movies and television series.
 In 2007, she joined the cast of the American daytime drama General Hospital as Kate Howard.
 She also appeared in the 1990s comedies Encino Man, Freaked, PCU, The Brady Bunch Movie, and Joe's Apartment.

 Early life

 Ward, born on September 24, 1969, in Los Angeles, California, is the youngest of four siblings, and her parents were both professional actors and acting coaches.
-When Ward was four years old, her family moved to Honolulu, Hawaii.
-At the age of nine, she began doing commercials for local department stores.
+When Ward was four years old in 1973, her family moved to Honolulu, Hawaii.
+At the age of nine in 1979, she began doing commercials for local department stores.
 In her early teens, she went to Japan for modeling jobs and stayed for several years.
 Having previously learned to speak the language from her schooling in Hawaii, she landed a job hosting a Japanese television show, Science Q, a science TV program broadcast in NHK from 1988 to February 1989.